The Roman Space Telescope as a Planetary Defense Asset: Near Earth Objects

 Following Comet Shoemaker-Levy 9's impact into Jupiter in 1994 \citep[e.g.,][]{Hammel1995}, public awareness of NEO threats drastically increased.
 NEO threats even formed the plots of big-budget Hollywood movies including 1998's {\it Armageddon} and {\it Deep Impact}.
 Also in 1998, the United States Congress mandated that NASA identify and catalog 90\% of all NEOs larger than 1 km in diameter within 10 years\footnote{The denominator for the 90\% ``completeness'' limit is based on the number of objects estimated to be 1 km in diameter or larger using observed size-frequency distributions (SFDs; \citealt[e.g.,][]{Grav2023})}.
 This motivated the first targeted, large-sky surveys specifically designed and optimized to discover NEOs that could pose existential threats to humanity.
 In 2005, the George E. Brown Jr.~Near-Earth Object Survey Act\footnote{\url{https://www.congress.gov/committee-report/109th-congress/house-report/158/1}} directed NASA to detect, track, and catalog 90\% of NEOs down to 140 meters in diameter by 2020.
 This expanded the scope of the search dramatically by shifting the focus to smaller NEOs that would produce impacts with regional, not just global, consequences.
+However, this goal was not met by the 2020 deadline, nor has it been achieved at the time of writing, but it has served to motivate numerous ground- and space-based surveys for small NEOs.

 Numerous ground-based NEO detection surveys followed, including the Lincoln Near Earth Asteroid Research (LINEAR) survey, Spacewatch, the Catalina Sky Survey, and the now-retired phase of Pan-STARRS \citep[e.g.,][]{Larson1998,Stokes2000,McMillan2007,Kaiser2002,Kaiser2010,Chambers2016}.
 Second-generation ground-based surveys include the Pan-STARRS NEO Survey, the Asteroid Terrestrial-impact Last Alert System (ATLAS), the Zwicky Transient Facility (ZTF), and the newly operational Vera C. Rubin Observatory, all of which continue to advance NEO detection and tracking \citep[e.g.,][]{Wainscoat2014,Tonry2018,Graham2019,Ivezic2019}.